Rectified linear unit: Gaussian-error linear unit (GELU)

-where $\Phi(x) = P(X \leqslant x)$ is the cumulative distribution function of the standard normal distribution.
+where $\Phi(x) = P(X \leqslant x)$ is the cumulative distribution function of the standard normal distribution and $\operatorname{erf}(z)$ is the error function.

 This activation function is illustrated in the figure at the start of this article.
 It has a "bump" with negative derivative to the left of x < 0.
 It serves as the default activation for many transformer models such as BERT.

+The same paper also introduces a few faster approximations for GELU.
+The first approximation follows from an approximation for $\Phi(x)$: